 Before I leave you, I wanted to point you in the direction of some other guides I think you may find useful.

 - Great Examples Of The 5 Senses In Writing

 - How To Plot A Story

-- A Guide to Writing Dialogue from Florida Gulf Coast University
+- More Dialogue Writing Examples from Florida Gulf Coast University